majidorc/parse-email/README.md

 - Features:
   - Search, sort, and paginate bookings
   - Toggle OP/RI/Customer status with one click
-  - See summary stats for today and tomorrow
+  - See summary stats for tomorrow and day after tomorrow (Bangkok time)
   - Color-coded rows for past (red), today (green), and tomorrow (yellow) — applies to both desktop table and mobile cards
   - All rows are bold for better readability
   - Copy button copies all booking details, including phone number
+  - Live Bangkok date and time is shown at the top of the main card for reference
+  - Bookings/Accounting toggle buttons are inside the main card for a cleaner UI

 ---